What do you put over a kitchen sink window?

 5. Style your window with shutters

 For kitchens that are street-facing or windows placed directly behind a sink area, café-style shutters are the ideal solution.
-Retaining privacy without reducing sought after daylight, this shutter style will work exceptionally in both contemporary and period properties.'
+Retaining privacy without reducing sought-after daylight, this shutter style will work exceptionally in both contemporary and period properties.

-A long-lasting option for your kitchen sink window, shutter ideas can both add character as well as easily control the amount light in the room.
+A long-lasting option for your kitchen sink window, shutter ideas can both add character as well as easily control the amount of light in the room.

 6. Choose an untreated look